AgileVentures/av-static-website/source/blog_articles/2017-09-25-av-ecosystem-review-always-one-more-test.html.markdown

       features/devops/migrate_github_urls.feature:18:in `Then I should see projects with following details:'
 ```

-(wishes he could get the green red and blue in github syntax markup for cuke and rspec output ...) and I see that the step definition appears to be hard coded to be doing something for commit counts:
+(wish I could get the green red and blue in github syntax markup for cuke and rspec output ...) and I see that the step definition appears to be hard coded to be doing something for commit counts:

 ```rb
 Then(/^I should see projects with following details:$/) do |table|